 While we consume glycogen, the execution of physical efforts produces a series of physiological changes within our bodies.
 In particular, the structure of muscle fibres will be broken down.
 In such circumstances, there will be a negative nitrogen balance.
 This means that we are losing more protein than what we are providing.
 To solve this issue, we will have to add precisely the same material that we are losing: proteins.
 They supply the unitary elements that slow down what is known as catabolism (negative balance), which results in a more appropriate hormone environment for the protein synthesis through a positive nitrogen balance.
 This leads to an optimal muscle recovery.

 What type of protein should we use after training

 Now the question is: what is the best protein to consume after training?
 To answer this question, we should be looking for a product that will be able to quickly supply those nutrients that we need the most.
 If we are looking to maximize the effect, we will have to opt for a hydrolyzed protein.

 This type of product is known for its ultra-fast amino acids delivery, since they are found in the form of peptides (linked amino acids).
 This is the same form that our digestive system absorbs protein.
 For this reason, this protein "skips" a step in the digestive chain, which provides the highest rate of absorption.

 Whenever we use fast-absorption rate proteins we are helping to produce a quick post-workout recovery.
 We can even prolong the amino acids supply if we use a blend of several protein sources with different absorption rates.

 Muscle recovery - types of supplements

-They occur in isolation and are available for immediate absorption.
+They are available for immediate absorption.

-They do the job of glycogen recharging.
+They support glycogen recharging.